Fix Manual IMAP Copy Dates in Outlook

 I only copied a few folders manually.
 Can Redate.io fix just those?

-Is manual IMAP copy worse than using a migration tool?
+Is manual IMAP copy through Outlook worse than using a migration tool?

-Can I prevent date corruption when copying emails between IMAP accounts in Outlook?
+Can I prevent date corruption when copying between IMAP accounts in Outlook?